The Australian Government through Cancer Australia is supporting Australia’s capacity to develop industry-independent cancer clinical trials.

 The NHMRC CTC has established strategic partnerships with leaders in molecular oncology at the Garvan Institute, Kinghorn Centre, Centenary Institute, and ADRI through the Sydney Catalyst Translational Research Centre funded by the Cancer Institute NSW.
 The CTC also collaborates closely and directly with the following international collaborative trials groups Canadian NCIC Clinical Trials Group, MRC/CRUK, US GOG and RTOG, EORTC, GINECO, Dutch NVALT group.

-ZEST Health Strategies is a division of Sydney-based agency Nexus Australasia Pty Ltd (which also includes ZEST Healthcare Communications).
+Zest is a division of Sydney-based agency Nexus Australasia Pty Ltd.